Rspamd checks DKIM for incoming emails by default. In addition, it can also sign outgoing emails.

 Configuration

-Create /etc/rspamd/local.d/dkim_signing.conf to enable DKIM signing with the following conditions.
+Create /etc/rspamd/local.d/dkim_signing.conf to override defaults for the following conditions.

 • Different keys for mail.example.jp and mail2.example.jp